ibm-cloud-docs/account/known-issues.md

 #### `/v1/policies` returns a placeholder for `/v2/` policies
 {: #placeholder-v2}

-When you list polices with `/v1/policies` the API returns `/v1/` and a placeholder policy for each `/v2/` policy that's in the account.
-The placeholders indicate the existance of additional policies in the account while abiding by the `/v1/` schema.
-To see the full content of a `/v2/` policy, list polices by using `/v2/policies` or retrieve the individual policy using `GET: v2/policies/<ID>`.
-For example, see the following plceholder policy:
+When you list policies with `/v1/policies` the API returns `/v1/` and a placeholder policy for each `/v2/` policy that's in the account.
+The placeholders indicate the existence of additional policies in the account while abiding by the `/v1/` schema.
+To see the full content of a `/v2/` policy, list policies by using `/v2/policies` or retrieve the individual policy by using `GET: v2/policies/<ID>`.
+For example, see the following placeholder policy:

 ```json
 {